-Experience at GN: Anna has worked for GN since 1999 and has 10 years experience working on web and related training projects with non-profit organisations.
-Anna handles outreach, web project management, project conceptualisation and planning, CMS support and training.
+Experience at GN: Ed recently joined GN and has 20 years working with NGOs and non-profit organisations, mainly for migrants and human rights.
+Ed handles outreach, web project management, project conceptualisation and planning, CMS support and training.

 Experience at GN: Liz has worked for GreenNet since 1998, initially on user support and web server administration, and more recently on web development projects using ActionApps and Drupal.
 As an active member of the APC Women’s Networking Support Programme, she has contributed to technical installations and training at a number of UN conferences and international events supporting women and technology.

 Favourite OS: Kubuntu

 Famous for: Still keeping her chickens outside despite avian flu.

 Experience at GN: Marek has worked with GreenNet since 2000 as the technical operations manager.
 He works on core systems administration, platform monitoring and development, clients’ systems supervision, the analysis of web based projects; web servers’ administration and programming.

 Favourite OS: Anything that resembles Unix.

 Famous for: Migrating the entire GN system to a colocated Linux platform and generally securing GreenNet’s future through brilliant technical planning.

 Languages: Czech, English, Czechlish